-Every household is different, as also the upbringing of their parents.
-Instead of being respectful of their values, religion and political views, arguments may follow, and it can be a source of resentment and detachment in the relationship.
+Every household is different, as is the upbringing of their parents.
+Instead of being respectful of their values, religion, and political views, arguments may follow, and it can be a source of resentment and detachment in the relationship.

 8. Non-stop Conflict

 Most of the time, in marriages, people have certain expectations from the other one.
 But the issue arises when the expectations get higher.
-Fighting over things without any intention of resolution and not having the will to work on it together is a ground for people to get divorced.
+Fighting over things without any intention of resolution and not having the will to work on them together are grounds for people to get divorced.

 When young adults get married without a long-term commitment, they start getting bored with each other after noticing the drawbacks of their decision.
 So, they file their divorce, stating their marriage was a wrong decision and they want to move on with a new life.

 Any uncontrollable addiction, for example, drugs, gambling, medications, or alcohol, alters an average person’s behavioral pattern.
 They do not act like before, and the stress of living with an addicted person is unbearable for any spouse.